Raising Clarrie Hall Dam

 In regards to the proposed recreation facilities, has there been any discussion at all about the possibility of building some trails for hiking and mountain biking?
 These activities improve community health and pose no risk to water quality and the terrain is ideal.

-Warwick asked almost 3 years ago
+Warwick asked over 3 years ago

 Council will prepare a Catchment Management Master Plan when the raising of Clarrie Hall Dam has been approved.